hpsa/hpe-application-automation-tools-plugin/doc/README.md

   - JQuery Plugin 1.7.2-1 or later (Required to enable the integration)

   - A plugin that enables publishing test results.
-For example, JUnit Plugin 1.10 or later, NUnit plugin, and so on (Required to enable ALM Octane to collect your automated test results.)
+For example, JUnit Plugin 1.10 or later, NUnit plugin, and so on (Required to enable ALM Octane to collect your automated test results)

 8. **For ALM Octane integration with UFT:**